foxanna/flutter_theme_workshop/workshop/05_inputs/instructions.md

 # Styling inputs

+Check the code snippet on the right.
+The `ExampleWidget` content changed to `TextField` widgets in different states with various decorations.

 ## TextField widget

 Hopefully, by now it's no surprise for you that the `ThemeData` object exposes a field to customize the look of the `TextField` widget - `inputDecorationTheme` of type `InputDecorationTheme`: